DroidsOnRoids/backend-recruitment-task-2023/README.md

 Welcome to the DOR recruitment task.
 Follow the instructions below to set up your environment and complete the tasks.

-In order to run the following code along with our instruction you need to have docker installed on your machine.
+In order to run the following code along with our instruction you need to have nodejs installed on your machine.

-(If You don't feel free to run it locally on your machine )

 ## Getting Started